dj0abr/QO-100_SSB-WebSDR_DATV-WebSpectrum/README.md

 # Server made for LINUX, GUI on any browser on any system.

+Update V2.8:
+- beacon LOCK now working with the new bandplan

 Update V2.73:
 - adapted to new bandplan.
 Beaconlock temporarily deactivated.
 RTLsdr offset can be corrected in rtlsdr.c #define RTL_TUNER_CORRECTION.
 New beacon lock follows in the next update.